life-itself/tao/onboarding/README.md

 * Check the styles are correct: compare with the styles in the template.

 ### Calendar

-You have been given access to create, edit and share in Life Itself Team calendar.
-We use the team calendar to track people's holidays and business trips.

 It is expected that you keep your calendar up to date, so that if it shows as free, that means a colleague can add a meeting during that period.